 Remove outer 3-4th order branches – These are the branches out the outermost extremities of the trees canopy.
 By removing these branches, you are reducing the weight each main branch has to hold.
-This weight is multiplied with the pressure of wind, so this works to prevent large branches from snapping in the wind.
+This weight is multiplied by the pressure of the wind, so this works to prevent large branches from snapping in the wind.

-Remove crossing branches – Crossing branches rub on each other in the light wind which peels away the protective bark layer.
-This allows pests and fungus to set in weakening the branch.
-When a storm comes through that weak branch is more likely to snap.
+Remove crossing branches – Crossing branches rub on each other in the light wind, which peels away the protective bark layer.
+This allows pests and fungus to set in, weakening the branch.
+When a storm comes through, that weak branch is more likely to snap.

-Remove weight from uneven trees – If a tree has poor structure or weight distribution it is advisable to even things up to put less pressure on the root system in high winds.
+Remove weight from uneven trees – If a tree has poor structure or weight distribution, it is advisable to even things up to put less pressure on the root system in high winds.

 Plant the right types of trees

 If you are an avid gardener make sure you are not planting trees that are prone to being uprooted.
 A Eucalyptus Nicholii is a perfect example.
 These are shallow-rooted and are forever falling over in storms.
 Find something that is good in windy situations.

 Most people are focused on what is above ground and forget the role a tree root system plays in its stability.
 Pruning tree roots close to the trunk, sealing the ground around a tree or compacting soil can all have devastating effects on your tree’s overall health and stability.

 You should never directly or indirectly do anything near a tree that can affect a tree’s root system.
 Oil spills can kill a tree’s root system on one side, causing the tree to fall over in time once those roots have died off.
 Always seek the advice of a local tree service before making any direct or indirect changes to a tree or its environment.
 GoTreeQuotes is a FREE service that connects you with local tree services.